Lagrang3/fftx/readme.md

 Quick example
 ===

-This is a code snipper from `explamples/ex01.cpp`
+This is a code snippet from `examples/ex01.cpp`
 ```
 ...
 using cd = std::complex<double>;